FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 - The default entry point is the `FTOptixApplicationUpdateServer` itself
 - The final container should be set to restart automatically on fail.
 - Upgrade of the `UpdateServer` via FactoryTalk® Optix™ IDE is not supported
-- The default user is `root` and the password is `FactoryTalkOptix`
+- The default user is `admin` and the password is `FactoryTalkOptix`
 - To activate a license and run the container for more than 120 minutes, internet connectivity to the Rockwell Automation cloud must be available at all times
     - If no internet connectivity is available, the FactoryTalk® Optix™ Application will be stopped after 120 minutes and must be deployed again from FactoryTalk® Optix™ Studio
     - The license is passed to the container as an environment variable, this variable is then periodically checked to a Rockwell Automation server to check its validity